matm/scytale/README.md

     $ go install github.com/matm/scytale/bin/aeszip
     $ aeszip -o secure.zip *.pdf

-Both `aeszip -l` or `unzip -l` can be used to list the content of the archive.
+Both `aeszip -l` and `unzip -l` can be used to list the content of the archive.
 All files within the archive can be decrypted and extracted with

     $ aeszip -x -o . secure.zip